PUBLICATIONS

 While environmental policy research has examined factors affecting public support for sustainability initiatives like recycling, few studies investigate how the public evaluates local government efforts in bulky-item recycling.
 This study employs a survey experiment to assess how policy design elements—motivations for policy changes and administrative burden—shape public perceptions of local governments regarding sustainability.
 Additionally, it incorporates organizational performance to further understand this relationship.
 The study contributes to sustainability policy and behavioral public administration literature by (1) utilizing survey experiments to explore public support for various recycling policy formats, and (2) linking administrative burden theory with sustainability to determine when the public is more willing to assume administrative responsibilities, particularly when local government performance is lacking.

-Chung, S. & Lee, J. Scaling up or spreading thin?
-The role of water utility numbers in ensuring safe drinking water
+Chung, S., Shen, R., & Curley, C. Scaling up or spreading thin?
+The role of water utility numbers in ensuring safe drinking water (preliminary findings gathered)

 In collaboration with colleagues, we are investigating patterns of energy behaviors to refine measures of energy poverty.
 By analyzing household energy consumption and behaviors, we aim to inform policies that address energy insecurity and promote equitable access to energy resources.